yerenkl/gnn-drug-discovery/README.md

 ## How to Run

 The main entry point for this project is `src/run.py`.
 It uses `hydra` for configuration management.
-Hydra is a broadly used and highly respected so I recommend using it.
-You can find a guide to it here https://medium.com/@jennytan5522/introduction-to-hydra-configuration-for-python-646e1dd4d1e9.

 To run the code, execute the following command from the root of the project: